merlos/merlos.github.io/_posts/en/2022-06-26-raspberry-pi-realtek-wifi-n-rtl8188fu.md

 ![Realtek usb wifi 8bda:f179 rtl8188fu](/assets/posts/2022-rpi-usb-wifi/realtek-usb-wifi-0bda-f179-rtl8188fu.jpg)

-I bouthg a US$5.00 wifi usb dongle for a [Raspberry PI 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/specifications/), but when I plugged it, it did not work (below the output of `dmesg` after plugging in the device).
+I bouthg a US$5.00 wifi usb dongle for a [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/specifications/), but when I plugged it, it did not work (below the output of `dmesg` after plugging in the device).

 ```
 [  294.567130] usb 1-1.2: new full-speed USB device number 4 using xhci_hcd